Bigidity/MemoryStore/docs/API.md

 **Returns:**
 - The stored value, or nil if the key doesn't exist or has expired

+!!! info "Tip"
+    Always check if the returned value is nil before attempting to use it, as entries may have expired.

 **Example:**
 ```lua
 local playerData = MemoryStore:GetHashMap("PlayerData", "Player_123")